Brandon Knupp

 Brandon Knupp (born February 2, 1986) is an American former stock car racing driver.
 He last competed in the NASCAR Camping World Truck Series.

 Racing career

 Knupp competed in 27 NASCAR Gander Outdoors Truck Series races between 2007 and 2012.
 His best career finish was an 18th at Daytona International Speedway in 2007.

-Knupp also competed in a total of 51 ARCA Racing Series events between 2004 and 2008, reaching the top ten 8 times.
+Knupp also competed in a total of 51 ARCA Racing Series events between 2004 and 2008, reaching the top-ten eight times.

-He also attempted one NASCAR Nationwide Series event, driving the No. 75 Chevrolet for Bob Schacht Motorsports but due to a crash in practice he withdrew.
+Knupp also attempted one NASCAR Nationwide Series event, driving the No. 75 Chevrolet for Bob Schacht Motorsports but due to a crash in practice he withdrew.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)